Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 HOLY DAYS (V)

-– In Yellow, Rose, and Subtle Grays: Days Set Aside
+– In Yellow, Rose, and Subtle Grays: Days Set Apart

 The minimalism of spots of one color on a simple background has a child-like feel to it but lacking here is the naivete of children.
 I marvel in the beauty of these holy days and contemplate their serious characteristics.